mendersoftware/mender-docs/02.Artifacts/01.Building-Mender-Yocto-image/docs.md

 ```

 Having done that, we can clone the meta-mender and oe-meta-go layers into the top level
-of the Yocto build tree (in directory poky):
+of the Yocto Project build tree (in directory poky):

 ```
 cd poky